 Conway students come from very diverse backgrounds, encompass a wide age range, and bring a passionate commitment to sustainable design.
 There is no prerequisite field of study.
 However, applicants should show ability to perform basic mathematical calculations and to achieve, after instruction, competent design expression through drawings and presentations.
 Good writing skills are also required.
 Since the program involves a great deal of public speaking, applicants must be fluent in English.

-Entering Conway students must have a bachelor’s degree or the equivalent, and must show capability to work in an accelerated program by documenting maturity and success in both academic and work situations.
+Entering Conway students must show capability to work in an accelerated program by documenting maturity and success in both academic and work situations.
+Conway will occasionally accept a student without a bachelor’s degree, based on their experience and demonstration of skills and key competencies.

-There are no part-time students at Conway; those who attend must be able to immerse themselves fully for ten months.
-Our concentrated ten-month graduate degree is very attractive to those with backgrounds in the natural sciences who want to work in landscape restoration, and to those who are practicing architects, planners, and engineers who want to design more sensitively with the land.
+There are no part-time students for Conway’s MSED; those who attend must be able to immerse themselves fully.
+Our concentrated graduate degree is very attractive to those with backgrounds in the natural sciences who want to work in landscape restoration, and to those who are practicing architects, planners, and engineers who want to design more sensitively with the land.

 How to apply